to11mtm/GlutenFree.DotFlow/phases/Phase1-Foundation.md

 ---

-> **Note to AI (Ami-Chan):** This file contains the complete Phase 1 implementation roadmap extracted from the main design-requirements.md file.
-It's organized into weeks with detailed tasks, tests, and deliverables.
-Use this for focused Phase 1 planning and tracking! 💖
+> **💡 Note to AI (Ami-Chan):** This file contains the COMPLETE Phase 1 implementation roadmap with ALL detailed tasks, tests, and deliverables.
+You can work directly from this file without needing to reference design-requirements.md!
+Everything you need is right here, uwu~! 💖

----

-[View the complete Phase 1 details in design-requirements.md starting at line 2904]

 ---